ctera/ctera-python-sdk/docs/source/UserGuides/DataServices/MetadataConnector.rst

 The queue blocks until all events were consumed and processed.
 Use the `task_done()` `function <https://docs.python.org/3/library/asyncio-queue.html#asyncio.Queue.task_done>`_ to signal that formerly enqueued task is complete.

-After processing all events, the service will perofrm a callback to a function provided by the client to record the latest cursor.
+After processing all events, the service will perform a callback to a function provided by the client to record the latest cursor.
 Recording the cursor enables pausing and resuming the service from the last cursor position.

 .. automethod:: cterasdk.asynchronous.core.metadata.Service.run